unematiii/css-loader-short-classnames/README.md

-# css-loader-short-classnames

-# A short class name generator for css-loader with CSS Modules enabled.
+# A class name generator for css-loader with CSS Modules enabled.

 ## Description
-Save some extra bytes on your final bundle by shortening class names from something like `[local]-[hash:base64:8]` down to `a` ... `z` ... `A` ... `Z` ... `aA` ... `ZZ` etc.
+Save some extra bytes on your final bundle by shortening class names from something like `[local]-[hash:base64:8]` down to `a` ... `z` ... `A` ... `Z` ... `a0` ... `ZZ` etc.

-This package provides class name generator factory with default alphabet of `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`.
+This package provides class name generator factory with default alphabet of `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789`.
 Produced generator function always starts out with single letter character from the beginning of the alphabet and keeps increasing it while at the same time guaranteeing the uniqueness of the class names.

 ## Install